TO ALL EMPLOYEES: YOU ARE FIRED TODAY!

 - Initiate training for new methods for all shop employees.

 - Train supervisors to communicate better with the shop employees.

 - If needed look at alternative ways to schedule the plant without laying people off or cutting pay.

 - Create a bonus incentive for hitting goals in quality, productivity and waste.
 (If pay has to be cut, add a bonus for greater gains if goals are achieved.)

-- Meet with employee regularly to update progress, issues and new challenges.
+- Meet with employee regularly to coach and discuss progress, issues and new challenges.

 As a result, I have seen employees step up and show 25%, 56%, 75%, 122% gains on their goals.
 That’s what is possible!

 What are your thoughts or experiences on this?

 In conclusion, managers that use the “hammer” as their initial strategy generally cause way more problems than they solve.
 In contrast, companies and managers that value employees as partners reap the benefits of higher loyalty, engagement and productivity.
 Likewise, companies that don’t, see poorer results.
 It isn’t rocket science, or is it?